neurobagel/documentation/docs/federate.md

     as it will appear to a user on their own machine
     - otherwise the request will fail..

-Each node is described in `LOCAL_NB_NODES` by a comma-delimited tuple of the form `(node_URL, node_NAME)`.
+Each node to be federated over is described in the variable `LOCAL_NB_NODES` by a comma-delimited tuple of the form `(node_URL, node_NAME)`.

 You can add one or more local nodes to the list of nodes known to your `f-API` in this way.
-Just adjust the above snippets to your own deployment, and store it in a file called `fed.env`.
+Just adjust the above code snippet according to your own deployment, and store it in a file called `fed.env`.

 **`docker-compose.yml` docker config file**.

-Create a second textfile called `docker-compose.yml`.
+Create a second file called `docker-compose.yml`.
 This file describes the required services, ports and paths to launch the `f-API` together with a connected query tool.